HerbyW/Scharmorton/README.md

  You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA

+LICENSE: This aircraft is released under the GNU GPL v2 License, see COPYING file.

+Installation: Unzip and copy into the aircraft folder.

+See aircraft help for detailed instructions.